State Agencies | Online Services

 Note: Title V facilities may be required to submit a revised Title V application and (in some cases) be issued a revised Title V permit before beginning operation after issuance of a PTI.
 For information on Title V revisions, please see the Guidance for Incorporating Facility Changes into a Title V Permit.

-Once a permittee has completed a Permit-to-Install application and submitted it to the appropriate local Ohio EPA District Office or Local Air Agency (DO/LAA), it is assigned to a permit review engineer and is reviewed for the following:
+Once a permittee has completed a Permit-to-Install application and submitted it to the appropriate local Ohio EPA District Office or Local Air Agency, it is assigned to a permit review engineer and is reviewed for the following:

 Division of Air Pollution Control